fpereiro/gotoB/readme.md

 B.say ('rem', ['Data', 'items'], 'a');

-// The last invocation will print an error and make no change on B.store
+// The last invocation will report an error and make no change on B.store

 B.say ('rem', 'Data', 0);

-// The last invocation will also print an error and make no change on B.store
+// The last invocation will also report an error and make no change on B.store

 B.say ('rem', ['Data', 'items', 0], 'foo');

-// The last invocation will also print an error and make no change on B.store
+// The last invocation will also report an error and make no change on B.store
 ```

 If `path` points to `undefined`, `rem` will not produce any effect but no error will be printed.